IXOPAY Review

 Recommended For

-Large operators wanting provider independence.
-Operators processing $1M+ monthly who want to avoid vendor lock-in with any single acquirer.
-IXOPAY sits between your platform and multiple PSPs, so switching from Adyen to Worldpay or adding Nuvei alongside Paysafe happens at the routing layer without touching your checkout code.
+- Large operators wanting provider independence.
+Processing $500k+ a month and want out from under a single acquirer?
+IXOPAY sits between your platform and multiple PSPs, so switching from Adyen to Worldpay or adding Nuvei alongside Paysafe happens at the routing layer without touching checkout code.
 That flexibility has real value when acquirer terms change or approval rates drop.

-PSPs building their own gateway product.
-Payment service providers and ISOs that want to offer a branded gateway to their own merchant portfolio.
-IXOPAY's white-label is genuinely white-label.
-Your clients see your brand, your dashboard, your support.
-The underlying orchestration engine is IXOPAY but nobody needs to know that.
-Corefy and Finera offer similar capabilities but IXOPAY has been doing white-label specifically since 2018.
+- PSPs building their own gateway product.
+PSPs and ISOs that want to sell a branded gateway to their own merchant portfolio get the most complete white-label on this list.
+Your clients see your brand, your dashboard, your support; the orchestration engine underneath is IXOPAY and nobody needs to know.
+Corefy and Finera offer versions of this, but IXOPAY has been shipping white-label since 2018.

-Multi-PSP failover and routing needs.
-Operations running three or more PSPs that need rule-based routing to direct transactions by geography, card BIN, amount or risk score.
-Manual PSP selection at checkout doesn't scale.
-IXOPAY's routing engine automates this with configurable rules.
-Not as sophisticated as Nuvei's AI-based routing or Primer's visual builder, but functional and stable for rule-based logic.
+- Multi-PSP failover and routing needs.
+Three or more PSPs in production is where rule-based routing stops being optional.
+Direct transactions by geography, card BIN, amount or risk score instead of picking a PSP by hand at checkout.
+It is not as clever as Nuvei's AI routing or Primer's visual builder, but it is stable and it does what you configure.

-Enterprise teams with in-house payment expertise.
+- Enterprise teams with in-house payment expertise.
 Teams that already have payment operations expertise and want infrastructure they control rather than a managed service.
-IXOPAY gives you the tools.
-It does not give you strategy, optimization recommendations or managed payment performance.
-You need engineers who understand acquiring, routing rules and PSP integrations to get value from the platform.
+IXOPAY hands you the tools and nothing else: no strategy, no optimization recommendations, no managed performance.
+Getting value out of it takes engineers who understand acquiring, routing rules and PSP integrations.

 Not Recommended For

-Operators under $1M monthly volume.
-Anyone processing under $1M per month.
-The minimum volume requirement prices out most small and mid-size operators entirely.
-NOWPayments has no minimum.
-Brite starts at $200k.
-Even Corefy works from $250k.
-At $1M+ IXOPAY is competing for operators who probably already have payment expertise in-house.
+- Operators under $500k monthly volume.
+Under $500k a month and the minimum prices you out before the conversation starts.
+NOWPayments has no floor, Brite starts at $200k, Corefy works from $250k.
+At $500k+ IXOPAY is competing for operators who probably already have payment expertise in-house.

-Teams wanting a managed payment solution.
-Operators who want their payment provider to handle everything.
-IXOPAY is infrastructure, not a service.
-No dedicated iGaming team advising on approval rate optimization.
-No managed fraud rules tuned for gambling.
-No one calling to suggest you add a new payment method in a market where you're losing conversions.
-If you want hands-on payment management, Nuvei or Paysafe deliver that.
+- Teams wanting a managed payment solution.
+Operators who want their payment provider to handle everything will find infrastructure, not a service.
+No dedicated iGaming team advising on approval-rate optimization, no managed fraud rules tuned for gambling, nobody calling to suggest a new method in a market where you are losing conversions.
+Nuvei or Paysafe deliver that; this does not.

-Operators needing direct acquiring.
-Anyone needing direct acquiring.
-IXOPAY does not process payments.
-It routes them to PSPs that do.
-You still need contracts with actual acquirers for every market you want to cover.
-Solidgate gives you orchestration plus direct acquiring in one platform.
+- Operators needing direct acquiring.
+IXOPAY does not process payments, it routes them to PSPs that do, so you still need contracts with real acquirers in every market you cover.
+Worldpay bundles direct card acquiring with its own composable orchestration and smart routing, so you contract once instead of stitching separate acquirers behind a routing layer.
 Nuvei does the same at enterprise scale.

-Budget-sensitive startups.
-Startups watching their cash.
-The $5k+ setup fee, custom monthly pricing, 12-month contract lock-in and minimum $1M volume create a cost floor that only makes sense for established operations.
-Finera has no contract lock-in.
-Primer drops the setup fee entirely.
-Both are viable alternatives for operators who aren't ready for IXOPAY's commitment level.
+- Budget-sensitive startups.
+Startups watching cash will not clear the floor: $5k+ setup, custom monthly pricing, a 12-month lock-in and $500k minimum volume add up to a cost base that only makes sense for established operations.
+Finera has no lock-in and Primer drops the setup fee entirely.

 Geographic Coverage